Background

 Priority

 There are several ways to prioritize activities.
 What way is best depends on your way of working.
-When pursuing Agile, set a situational priority for developing a particular capability as follows:
+When pursuing Agile, set a priority for developing a particular capability as follows:

 • Now: do this activity first.